-GLPA Outreach Program - During the past ten years, the Greenwood-Lander Performing Arts Outreach Program has presented a multitude of live performances to over 30,000 area students from fifty public and private schools in the surrounding eight county Lakelands area.
+GLPA Outreach Program - During the past eleven years, the Greenwood-Lander Performing Arts Outreach Program has presented a multitude of live performances to over 30,000 area students from fifty public and private schools in the surrounding eight county Lakelands area.
 The Outreach Program presents world-class performing arts events to students who travel to Lander during daytime hours.
 The Program includes a wide variety of repertoire representing diverse cultures and provides participating schools with study guides prior to each event.
-Master classes and special school-based programs further expand these educational enrichment opportunities and are often offered to Lander University students.